arungudelli/angularjswiki/content/en/angular/how-to-detect-route-change-in-angular-with-examples/index.md

 1. Import Router, Event, NavigationStart, NavigationEnd, NavigationError from '@angular/router'.
 2. And inject router in the constructor.
 3. Subscribe to the NavigationStart, NavigationEnd, NavigationError events of the router.
-4. detect the change in URL route by accessing NavigationEnd's url or NavigationStart's url property.
+4. Detect the change in URL route in NavigationStart's subscribe method.

 We can add progress spinner or progress bar whenever a route change detected in Angular applications.